linlishui/linlishui/README.md

 - 👋 Hi, I’m @linlishui
-- 👀 I’m interested in ...
+- 👀 I’m interested in reading and coding...
 - 🌱 I’m currently learning ...
-- 📫 lishui.lin@qq.com
+- 📫 E-mail:lishui.lin@qq.com

 <!---
 linlishui/linlishui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.